 O 3.
-Fair Representation by five-seat Proportional RCV elects Bev, Di, Fred, GG and Joe.
-Each name is underlined.
-It eliminated Al!
+Fair Representation by five-seat Proportional RCV

 Notice Two Surprises

 It may be surprising that broad Fair Rep helps the central Condorcet winner be the council's swing voter.
 With these tools, political diversity can be a source of moderation as well as balance and a wide perspective.